Day Trip to Pastoruri Glacier: Retreating Ice in 5000 Meters

 There is an uncountable number of tour operators in Huaraz who operate one-day trips to Pastoruri Glacier.

 Hard to tell which one is better, but we think the service and also sites you will see along the way are same no matter which company you will choose.
 Prices vary, but you should pay around S/30 (the company charged us S/25 per person because it was last minute booking and it was two of us).
+If you want to arrange your travels before your arrival in Huaraz, it is possible to reserve your Pastoruri Glacier tour here.

 Food and entrance fee to the national park is not included in the rate.